GoogleCloudPlatform/microservices-demo/README.md

 ### prerequisites
 - install minikube (for macOs: `brew install minikube`)
 - install skaffold (check out https://skaffold.dev/docs/install/)
-- minikube start (to create a local kubernetes cluster)
-- `skaffold build` (might take a-while on first time)

 ### run
 in terminal #1:
-- `minikube dashboard`
+- `minikube start` (to create a local kubernetes cluster)

 in terminal #2:
-- `skaffold dev` (cartservice is [a bit unstable](https://github.com/GoogleCloudPlatform/microservices-demo/issues/561), if it breaks try to re-run and see if it works)
+- `skaffold dev`

-in terminal #3:
+back terminal #1:
-- ensure all good by running `kubectl get pods` and seeing 11 healthy pods.
+- either ensure all good by running `kubectl get pods` and seeing 11 healthy pods or run `minikube dashboard` to see all the minikube assets in a nice web app.
-- `minikube service frontend-external --url`
+- `minikube service frontend-external --url` to expose a local port to the app's frontend service.

-copy the url address from terminal #3 and browse to it
+- copy the localhost url and browse to it.

 ### developing
-while `minikube dashboard` and `skaffold dev` are up, you can save changes into the code, and after ~30 seconds refresh the app in the browser.
+while `skaffold dev` is up, you can save changes into the code, the docker image will be rebuilt and the browser will be updated on refresh.

 if you wish to connect a service to rookout, go to `kubernetes-manifests/[the service name].yaml` and under the `env` attribute add: